ppone/docs/accounting/quickbooks-online.md

 > QuickBooks Online could not authenticate.

 If you see this error message then our access token to your QuickBooks account has expired.
-You need to go to **Settings** > **Integrations** in order to reconnect QuickBooks.
+You need to go to **Settings** &rarr; **Integrations** in order to reconnect QuickBooks.

 ### Subscription period has ended